Bible Reading: John 16:31-33

 Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world.
 John 16:33

-REFLECT: How would you explain to a friend why bad things happen to people?
+TALK: Say it in your own words: Why do bad things happen to people?
 How does God bring hope to bad situations?

 PRAY: God, thank you that no matter what we face in life, you are with us.

 ACT: Ask God to help you be kind and understanding as you share this message with hurting friends.